jonathanwhitedev/santa-quiz/README.md

 - W3 Validator.
 Used to ensure all HTML code was working with no errors.
 - Jigsaw Validator.
 USed to ensure all CSS code met best practices and was working with no errors.
 - Lightouse.
 Used to ensure testing of performance met expectations wit no severe errors or performance issues.
+- JS Hint.
+This was used to test the functionality of my javascript codes and functions and to ensure nothing was returning errors.

 ## Testing

 Overall, I am very happy with the testing outcomes with lighthouse, HTML, and CSS validation.
 Js Hint was an invaluable tool to help make sense of javascript when certain functions were not performing as expected and would give you guidance on how to fix or improve.
 I had a couple of intances where I had not properly assigned a function, so this as extremely handy as a reminder.
+Jigsaw spotted anothe error I rectified where i was using "padding auto" on a button on line 210 of my CSS file which does nothing!
+This was swiftly removed as was causing validation issues.
 I have tested this website on a macbook pro with a 32 inch external monitor, an Ipad Pro, and a Iphone 13 pro max.
 I have also used reponsive design in Google dev tools with other devices such as a Surface Duo, Samsung galaxy devices including the fold, and other smaller devices of 280px max width.
 The CSS code was written first and foremost for a smartphone to save on time and to also accept that many people now use hones as a preferred way to browse the web.
 The ability to be scaled up with media queries for bigger devices when required.